Pool Resurfacing Cost Breakdown

 Let’s get into some of the different types of restorations and resurfacing you can do and what they cost on average.

-An above-ground pool costs about $10 to patch (DIY kit) and an average of $1,700 to fully replace.
-On the other hand, an inground pool costs an average of $20 to patch (DIY kit) and $5,000 to resurface if it’s not severely damaged.
-That cost varies significantly depending on your pool type, which I get into below.
+An above ground pool vinyl liner costs about $10 to $20 to patch (DIY kit) and an average of $2,000 to fully replace.
+On the other hand, an inground pool costs an average of $20 to $60 to patch (DIY kit) and $5,000 to resurface if it’s not severely damaged.
+That cost varies significantly depending on your pool type and how bad the damage is, which I get into below.

-In some cases, you may have to replace both the surface and base of an inground pool.
-Doing this costs about the same as building a new setup from scratch.
-Depending on the size of your pool and the material used, you may have to pay between $35,000 and $65,000 for the job.
+In some cases, if the pool is in VERY bad condition, you may have to replace both the surface and base of an inground pool.
+Doing this costs much more and may even cost close to what you’ll pay for an entirely new pool!
+Depending on the size of your pool and the material used, you may have to pay between $10,000 and $45,000 for the job.

 With a high-quality fiberglass pool, you won’t have to resurface very often.
 In fact, with proper care and maintenance, a fiberglass pool can last a lifetime without the need for resurfacing.
-If you have to resurface a fiberglass setup, it costs an average of $7,500 for parts and labor.
-There are several popular finishes that you commonly see in fiberglass pools, which will vary your cost dramatically.
+If you have to resurface a fiberglass pool setup, you should expect to pay around $6,000 to $8,000 for parts and labor.
+There are several popular finishes that you commonly see in fiberglass pools, which will dramatically vary your cost.
+Generally, you’ll only need to resurface parts of a fiberglass pool, so you can easily add a coat of polymer or epoxy pool finish to the affected areas.

 Polymer Powders

-A thermoplastic polymer powder coating such as ecoFINISH can help to protect and seal fiberglass.
-A small to medium-sized pool will generally cost between around $10,000 and $14,500 to cover.
+A thermoplastic polymer powder coating such as ecoFINISH is very effective at protecting and sealing fiberglass pools.
+Polymer powders generally cost more than other fiberglass pool resurfacing options.
+A small to medium-sized pool will cost between $10,000 and $14,500 to cover.
 While this type of finish is somewhat pricey, it’s also resistant to weather, harsh chemicals, and drastic temperature changes.
+If well maintained, a polymer powder resurface can last decades.

 Epoxy

-Epoxy paint is another popular finish choice for fiberglass pools and other options, such as concrete.
+Epoxy paint is another popular finish choice for fiberglass pools and can even be used for concrete pools.
 It can take a few weeks to cure but produces a smooth, beautiful coating that looks good in any swimming pool.
-Epoxy is also cheaper than many other finishes, costing around $1,500 per application.
+Epoxy is also cheaper than many other finishes, costing around $100 to $200 per gallon or $1,500 per full application.
+So, this is a good option if you need to resurface your fiberglass pool on a budget.

 DIY vs. Professional

-I personally wouldn’t apply a fiberglass coating because I don’t want to breathe the stuff when applying.
-The catalyst for isophthalic resins is Methyl Ethyl Ketone (MEK) – no Bueno!
+I personally don’t recommend applying a fiberglass coating yourself because of the risk of breathing the stuff when applying.
+The catalyst for isophthalic resins is Methyl Ethyl Ketone (MEK) – no bueno!
 You are probably okay rolling on an epoxy.
 Just beware of fumes or gases when applying coatings in unventilated areas.

 For more on fiberglass costs, read my fiberglass pool cost breakdown.

 Concrete pools don’t hold up to wear and tear as well as other styles and need replastering fairly frequently.
-The average cost of resurfacing a concrete setup is typically at least $10,000.
+The average cost of resurfacing a concrete setup is typically at least $5,000 to $10,000, but this could be much less or more depending on how big your pool is and the type of finish you decide to use.
 Many of the same finishes are also used to keep the pool safe, sealed, and looking its best.

 Paint

 Some pool owners protect their pools by merely painting over the concrete.
-Painted concrete pool shells are an old technique that slowed way down by the 1970s, but some pools are still built like this today.
+Painted concrete pool shells are an older technique that slowed way down by the 1970s, but some pools are still built like this today.
+The main reason pool owners still opt for painting their pools is the cost.

-It comes in various styles, color options, and price ranges to suit a wide range of budgets.
-On average, it costs around $1,500 to paint a medium-sized pool, though you can save money by going the DIY route.
-I do not recommend going this route if you have significant cracks or repairs that need to be made to the plaster.
+Painted concrete comes in various styles, color options, and price ranges to suit a wide range of budgets.
+On average, it costs around $1,000 to $2,000 to hire a professional to paint a medium-sized pool, though you can save money by going the DIY route.

 Plaster

-While a plaster finish is more expensive than paint, it offers ample protection and a classic look for your pool.
+While a plaster finish is more expensive than paint, it is more durable, adds more protection to the concrete, and has a more classic aesthetic.
 Most pool plaster is made of cement, sand, and water, while some higher-end mixtures include marble aggregate.
-It’s relatively easy to refinish a medium-size pool with plaster for around just $7,000-$10,000 and up, but keep in mind that the coating requires frequent maintenance.
+It’s relatively easy to refinish a medium-size pool with plaster for around just $5,000-$10,000 and up (including labor).
+I’m lumping in marcite resurfacing costs into this category as well.
+Good quality pool plaster can last up to 10 years if you take care of your pool, but if you don’t properly maintain your pool and keep your chemicals balanced, it may need to be replastered sooner.

 The vast majority of concrete pools in the United States are plastered when they are built.
-In many areas of the United States, different types of pool coatings are used when the pool’s original plaster ages and becomes stained or rough due to years of repeated acid cleaning or poor water chemistry.
-So the pool coatings are applied over the old plaster.
-But the old plaster has to be in sound condition, meaning it may need to be patched if it has spalled or delaminated from the concrete shell below.
+In many areas of the United States, different types of pool coatings are used when the pool’s original plaster ages and becomes stained or rough due to years of acid washing, algae infestations, or poor water chemistry.

-If the repairs are small, you could choose to do it yourself.
-Read my guide on how to repair pool plaster for the step-by-step process and my guide on the pool plastering process if you need a big replastering job in your swimming pool.
+Read my guide on how to repair pool plaster for the step-by-step process and my research on the pool plastering process if you need a big replastering job in your swimming pool.

 Aggregate